Education and Workforce Development Cabinet Secretary Thomas O. Zawacki

 He holds a bachelor’s degree in business administration from Ferris State University and a master’s degree in procurement management from Webster University.

 He and his wife, Debbie, reside in Georgetown.
-They have two daughters and three beautiful grandchildren.
+They have two daughters and four grandchildren.

 Department of Workforce Investment Commissioner Beth Brinly